Jneal005/nimonada8-website/DEPLOYMENT_GUIDE.md

 # 🚀 Deployment Guide - Free Custom Domain

-This guide will help you deploy your Limonada app with a free custom domain.
+This guide will help you deploy your Holy Sips app with a free custom domain.

 ## 🎯 **Recommended: Vercel (Best for React Apps)**